pwu97/bettingtools/README.md

 ## Analyze 2019 MLB Historical Odds

+IGNORE THIS WRONG PART.
+WILL FIX LATER.

-Inside the `bettingtools` package is the 2019 MLB historical odds dataset where we can utilize functions in this package to answer interesting questions about the average over/under line movement or the average closing moneyline.
+Inside the `bettingtools` package is the 2019 MLB historical odds dataset where we can utilize functions in this package to answer interesting questions such as what percentage of games had total over/under movement or the average closing moneyline.

 ```r